 (If you’re in the middle of rocking a sleeping baby or are otherwise unable to watch/listen, scroll down to find the transcript.)

-So last year i wrote a blog post about my reflections of 2016 And I had been prompted by a colleague and dear friend, Joy Muirhead, and it was about reflecting on the past year.
+So last year I wrote a blog post about my reflections on 2016 and I had been prompted by a colleague and dear friend, Joy Muirhead, and it was about reflecting on the past year.
 And I was thinking about all the things that I had not done.
 And I definitely got tearful at the thought of everything I hadn't accomplished, until she asked a question that really kind of struck me hard.
 And it was: What were you doing?

-So I think one really important thing is to remember is that things often don't go as planned and that is really OK.
-I think one of our biggest challenges is that our expectations cloud what our experiences are.
+So I think one really important thing to remember is that things often don't go as planned and that is really OK.
+I think one of our biggest challenges is that our expectations cloud our experiences.
 So, in other words, when we have these expectations of how things will go and they don't happen, then all of a sudden we think our experiences are not as great.

 Now I talk a lot about having a postpartum plan with my new and expecting couples but what I also tell them is that things aren't always gonna go as you want them to.
 But having a plan, and talking with your partner about having a plan definitely opened up a dialog and it helps us to start talking about our disappointments.
 It helps us to talk about unexpected gifts because sometimes when we see something maybe negative our partner or somebody else is able to reflect, well, and help us look at it a different way.
 So having that person or people to be able to reflect back on how things are going.
 And it also gives us a space to talk about how we might want to do things differently the next time.

-Because that's not fair to myself quite frankly.
+Because that's not fair to me quite frankly.